Flordon Film Club

-Join us in St. Michael's Community Centre on the third Thursday of each month to watch the latest films, in the best local surroundings, with friendly local people - plus wine and popcorn!
+Join us in St. Michael's Community Centre on the third Wednesday every other month to watch the latest films, in the best local surroundings, with friendly local people - plus wine and popcorn!

 Although membership is encouraged it is not essential.